-For this, you have to tell them the core competencies, leadership competencies, and functional competencies of your organisation.
+For this, you have to tell them the core competencies, leadership competencies, and functional competencies of your organization.

 Core competencies –

 These are critical for all employees.
-They are the reflection of the organisation’s values.
+They are the reflection of the organization’s values.

 These are required for excellent performance across all levels and functions.